-- 1.1 Subject to subsection 1.5 below and Schedule 10, the National Average Transaction Price and the Market-Specific Average Transaction Prices of an existing patented drug product will be presumed to be excessive if they increase by more than that allowed under the Board's CPI-Adjustment Methodology, as long as this price does not exceed the HIPC test. - 1.2 The CPI-Adjustment Methodology involves the following calculations: - Adjusting the benchmark prices of the drug product for the cumulative change in the CPI from the benchmark year to the year under review (CPI-Adjusted Price); and - Applying a cap on the maximum price increase in any one year, equal to 1.5 times the forecast change in the annual CPI.
-In periods of high inflation (over 10%), the limit will be five percentage points more than the forecast change in the CPI. - 1.3 The lower of the results of both calculations will set the Non-Excessive Average Price for a particular year. - 1.4 The calculation of the Non-Excessive Average Price will be performed independently for each market (national, class of customer (pharmacy, hospital, wholesaler), province/territory) based on the price history in that market. - 1.5 When a price reduction below the Non-Excessive Average Price is taken in one or more markets specifically to offset excess revenues (see Schedule 13), following said offset of excess revenues, the Average Transaction Prices in those markets may increase in the next reporting period up to the level of the Market-Specific Non-Excessive Average Transaction Prices prior to the price reduction.
+- Applying a cap on the maximum price increase in any one year, equal to 1.5 times the change in the latest actual lagged CPI.
+In periods of high inflation (over 10%), the limit will be five percentage points more than the latest actual lagged change in the CPI. - 1.3 The lower of the results of both calculations will set the Non-Excessive Average Price for a particular year. - 1.4 The calculation of the Non-Excessive Average Price will be performed independently for each market (national, class of customer (pharmacy, hospital, wholesaler), province/territory) based on the price history in that market. - 1.5 When a price reduction below the Non-Excessive Average Price is taken in one or more markets specifically to offset excess revenues (see Schedule 13), following said offset of excess revenues, the Average Transaction Prices in those markets may increase in the next reporting period up to the level of the Market-Specific Non-Excessive Average Transaction Prices prior to the price reduction.

-2 Terminology
+2. Terminology